martell-n-tardy/Data-Visualization/README.md

 # Data Visualization
-This repository contains mini-projects and case studies showcasing my advanced knowledge of analytical concepts in the data visualization software Tableau.
+This repository contains mini-projects and case studies showcasing my advanced knowledge of analytical concepts and appropriate data visualization techniques in the software Tableau.

 **This repository is in progress.
 Additional projects and case studies will be uploaded from external platforms by the end of the first quarter of 2022.**